moorcode/algorithms-and-data-structures/role-playing-game/README.md

     ```

 107. After your `currentWeapon`, use the concatenation operator to set `text.innerText` to the string `'You sold a '`, then currentWeapon, then the string `'.'`.

+108. Now use the `+=` operator to add the string `' In your inventory you have: '` and the contents of `inventory` to the `text.innerText`.
+Make sure to include the space at the beginning and end of the `' In your inventory you have: '` string.